Long Night (Kim Hyung-jun song): Background and development

 In January 2011, Kim Hyung-jun held a fan event at the Tokyo Shinagawa Stellar Ball.
 During the event, he announced he signed under Avex Entertainment for his future Japanese activities.
 In March, Kim released his first solo mini album My Girl in South Korea, marking his debut as a solo artist.
 He also released its Japanese version under Avex on April 6, then he continued touring around Asia to promote his album until early July.

 Later on, he announced that he will be officially debuting as a solo artist in Japan with his upcoming single release, "Long Night".
 He mentioned that the single would produce a cool and comfortable feeling because it will be released in the summer.
-Since he would be performing solo from now on and the lyrics are written in Japanese language, his second language, however, he mentioned that it would be more difficult for him to be able to express the meaning and feeling of the single properly.
+Since he would be performing solo from now on and the lyrics are written in Japanese language, however, he mentioned that it would be more difficult for him to be able to express the meaning and feeling of the single properly.